BUAS is temporarily paused and will return soon. More information to come as it is available.

 Every year, BUAS organizes a student symposium in the fall, providing an opportunity for undergraduates to present academic papers and fieldwork experiences.
 In the winter we host our annual scholarly symposium, featuring faculty speakers from the Niagara region and beyond.
 Previous topics have included explorations of the borders of the ancient world, classical warfare, the body, dreams and oracles, and more.

-2019 marks the 30th Annual BUAS Scholarly Symposium.
-This year’s topic is “Sailing the High Seas: Seafaring in the Ancient Mediterranean.”
-The Symposium will take place on Saturday, March 9th, from 11 a.m. to 6:30 p.m. in Academic South 215.
-The banquet will take place at George’s Greek Village.
-Contact a BUAS officer for information and tickets to the event.
+2019 marked the 30th Annual BUAS Scholarly Symposium.
+The topic was “Sailing the High Seas: Seafaring in the Ancient Mediterranean.”
+The Symposium took place on Saturday, March 9th, from 11 a.m. to 6:30 p.m. in Academic South 215.
+The banquet took place at George’s Greek Village.

 Phone: 905 688 5550 x3575